mjavason/Download-and-Commit/README.md

 3. **Commit and push the file**

 You can modify the workflow to download different files or trigger on different events as needed.

+## Use Cases

+- **Automated asset updates:** Automatically download and commit updated assets (e.g., datasets, binaries, or documentation) from external sources on a schedule or trigger.
+- **Backup external resources:** Periodically archive important files from the internet into your repository for version control and backup.
+- **Continuous integration for data:** Integrate external data or dependencies into your repository as part of your CI/CD pipeline.
+- **Mirroring files:** Keep a copy of files from a remote server in sync with your repository for redundancy or distribution.